oyar99/gcn-rdc/README.md

 - `sample.csv` A sample random gene expression matrix of small size

-- `LiverFemale3600.csv` A gene expression matrix of real experiments on mouse livers
+- `LiverFemale3600.csv` A gene expression matrix of real experiments on mouse livers with 3600 genes

+- `LiverFemale620.csv` A gene expression matrix of real experiments on mouse livers with 620 genes

+- `LiverFemale100.csv` A gene expression matrix of real experiments on mouse livers with 100 genes

 ## Results